 Patients with a tibia fracture typically experience a sudden onset of sharp, intense lower leg or inner ankle pain at the time of injury.
 This often causes the patient to limp so as to protect the tibia.
 In severe cases, particularly involving a displaced fracture of the tibia, weight bearing will be impossible.
 Pain is usually felt on the front or inner aspect of the lower leg or ankle and can occasionally settle quickly with rest leaving patients with an ache at the site of injury that may be particularly prominent at night or first thing in the morning.
 Occasionally patients may experience symptoms in the calf region.

 Patients with a tibia fracture may also experience swelling, bruising and pain on firmly touching the affected region of bone.
 Pain may also increase during certain movements of the foot, ankle or knee or when standing or walking (particularly up hills or on uneven surfaces or when carrying heavy objects) or when attempting to stand or walk.
 In severe tibia fractures (with bony displacement), an obvious deformity may be noticeable.
 Occasionally patients may also experience pins and needles or numbness in the lower leg, foot or ankle.

 Diagnosis of a tibia fracture

 A thorough subjective and objective examination from a physiotherapist is essential to assist with diagnosis of a tibia fracture.
 An X-ray is usually required to confirm diagnosis and assess the severity of the fracture.
 Further investigations such as an MRI, CT scan or bone scan may be required, in some cases, to assist with diagnosis and assess the severity of the injury.

 Treatment for a tibia fracture

-To gain access to members only content including – Treatment for a tibia fracture, Become a Member.
+To gain access to detailed physiotherapy information on the treatment of a tibia fracture, Become a Member.